17.56 cr free vaccine doses provided to states: MoS Anurag Thakur

 "COVID vaccines are being provided free of cost by the government of India to those who are 45 years of age and above and to all frontline workers," Thakur said.

-On exempting vaccines from the Goods and Services Tax (GST), the minister said a nominal five per cent GST is in interest of the domestic manufacturer of vaccine and in the interest of citizens.
+On exempting vaccines from the Goods and Services Tax (GST), the minister said a nominal five per cent GST is in the interest of the domestic manufacturer of vaccines and in the interest of citizens.

 If full exemption from GST is given, vaccine manufacturers would not be able to offset their input taxes and would pass them on to the end consumer or citizen by increasing the price, he added.